Global Governance Institute: Workshops and events

 The institute organises regular workshops and events to increase awareness and engagement with experts and the wider public about core global governance challenges and potential solutions.
 These events are either self-funded by the institute or part of externally funded research or education projects.
 Often events are co-organized with higher education institutions, civil society organisations or regional and international organisations.

 Publications

 GGI regularly publishes open-access analyses (full-length in-depth studies), briefing papers and policy advice reports.

-Podcast "Age of AI: Politics, Law, Society"
+Podcast "State of the Globe" (SOTG)

-GGI's AI and Global Governance section hosts the interdisciplinary podcast "Age of IA: Politics, Law, Society" (formerly known as On Air "IR in the Age of AI" podcast).
-The podcast is moderated by Medlir Mema and Christopher Lamont and includes in-depth conversations about the political, legal and societal dimensions of artificial intelligence from a global perspective.
+GGI hosts the "State of the Globe" podcast, which examines core global challenges and governance solutions across the domains of peace and security, democracy and human rights, environmental governance, the Global Governance of Artificial Intelligence and global economic governance.